 As the condition is most typically spread through unprotected sex and is easy to miss, it is important to get regularly tested if you engage in unprotected sex, and particularly if you have done so with multiple partners.
 As well as being transmitted through vaginal, anal and oral sex, the infection can also be transferred through the sharing of sex toys.

 The name chlamydia is derived from Greek word to ‘cloak’, in part due to the infection’s ability to hide in the cells of the host, and go unnoticed.
 As a bacterial infection, chlamydia spreads in a person’s body when the cells associated with the infection multiply and increase in number.
 Antibiotic medicines fight the infection by breaching the walls of cells, thereby eliminating the bacteria’s capacity for growth, and better enabling the body’s natural defences to kill off what remains of the disease.

-If you think you may have chlamydia, or had sex with someone who has, it’s better to get tested than to take any risks.
-Once the condition has been diagnosed, treating it is easy to do.
+If you think you may have chlamydia, or had sex with someone who has, it’s better to get tested as soon as possible than to take any risks.
+Once the condition has been diagnosed, treatment is given in the form of antibiotics.